Jerrely1618/ProLamap/.github/README.md

 With **Re**, you can search it up fast and reliably.

 ## How to get started
-To start contributing to the project, follow these steps:
+Thank you for being interested in contributing, these are the steps to start working on the project:

 1. **Clone the repository**:
 ```bash